 1. You will see Safe Mode in the Menu bar to confirm you have successfully booted in Safe Mode.

-Fix 7.
-Use Disk Utility to Mount Disk, Run First Aid, or Format
+Fix 7: Use Disk Utility to Mount Disk, Run First Aid, or Format

-Prior to being able to use your external hard drive, it needs to complete a process that is often referred to as mounting.
+Before being able to use your external hard drive, it needs to complete a process that is often referred to as mounting.
 This means that it establishes a proper connection with your Mac and allows you to access the drive in your file system.

 If your disk is not mounted, it will not be recognized by your Mac.
-Most drives mount automatically, but if, for some reason, this doesn’t happen, we can use Disk Utility to Mount the drive.
+Most drives mount automatically, but if, for some reason, this doesn’t happen, we can use Disk Utility to mount the drive.

 Open Disk Utility from your Launchpad.